 So, how do you be good to yourself?

-Last week we looked at steps you can take before acupuncture to improve the treatment experience and outcome.
-Here are six ways to take care of yourself after an acupuncture treatment.
+Recently we looked at steps you can take before acupuncture to improve the treatment experience and outcome.
+Now, here are six ways to take care of yourself after an acupuncture treatment.

 You don’t have to literally lie down or take a nap (although, bonus if you can).
 By rest, I mean, go easy.
 Don’t help your friend move into a six-floor walkup apartment.
 Don’t babysit for your sister’s colicky baby and two-month-old puppy.
 Don’t stay up really late that night.
 Some people get a jolt of energy after acupuncture, but better to savor the boost—chances are, you need it.
 Resting allows the physical and emotional restoration that acupuncture sets in motion to continue.